anna-is-cute/paste/api.md

         // gzip - base64 of the gzip-compressed content
         // xz - base64 of the xz-compressed content

+        // (required)  the format of the file
         // specify that the content field is valid utf-8 text "format": "text",
+        // (required)  the value of the file contents
         // content of the file as valid utf-8 text "value": "Hello!"
       }